huyeduon/acitfdemo/README.md

 -----END CERTIFICATE-----

-2. How to use the script:
+2. Customize your script:
 Take a look at variables.tf file, it is self explanatory.
 In this demo, we assume that VMM domain and physical domain and layer 3 domain (external domain) are already created on APIC.
 The main.tf script use data source for those domains.

+Main.tf script is self explanatory as well with comments embedded.

+3. How to run:

+terraform plan
+terraform apply

+then type Yes

 References:
 https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs